 How To Do Hakini Mudra (Mudra for Brain Power)

 This Mudra is associated with brain efficiency or power of the mind. it is a yogic hand gesture that is one of the easiest mudras to perform in yoga.
 It can be done anytime and anywhere.
-There are some simple steps which will explain how to do Hakini Hasta Mudra:
+There are some simple steps that will explain how to do Hakini Hasta Mudra:

 - First of all, sit in any comfortable seating posture and Place both your hands in the front and the palms face to face.